DominikSerafin/tz/README.md

 This package doesn't contain any historical data and should not be used for parsing any specific dates.
 For that take a look at packages such as [pytz](https://pythonhosted.org/pytz/), [moment-timezone](https://momentjs.com/timezone/), etc.

-The data here is taken directly from [IANA time zone database](https://www.iana.org/time-zones) (version 2020a).
+The data is taken directly from [IANA time zone database](https://www.iana.org/time-zones) (version 2020a).

 - `/dist/tz.json` contains time zones sorted by canonical name.
 - `/dist/tz-country.json` contains time zones sorted by country.
 With extra "Other" country for time zones that aren't assigned to any country ("Etc/GMT", "CST6CDT", etc.).